seschwartz8/UniversityRegistrarAPI/README.md

   <summary>WHAT WE WORKED ON 03.24.20</summary>

   - Removed excess seeding to avoid foreign key constraint errors
-  - Struggle for a few hours to get the students that have/have not completed courses in a specific department to show on a department view
+  - Spend a few hours to get the students that have/have not completed courses in a specific department to show on a department view
 </details>

 <details>